Dell Storage Center Back End Guide

-When RHEL OpenStack Platform is deployed through the Director, all major Overcloud settings (in particular, the Block Storage service back end) must be defined and orchestrated through the Director as well.
-This ensures that the settings will persist through any further Overcloud updates.
-For more information about deploying OpenStack through the Director, see Director Installation and Usage.
+When you deploy RHOSP with the director, you must also define and orchestrate all major overcloud settings with the director.
+This ensures that the settings persist through any further overcloud updates.
+For more information about deploying RHOSP with the director, see the Director Installation and Usage guide.

-The purpose of this document is to explain how to orchestrate your desired Dell Storage Center back end configuration to the Overcloud’s Block Storage service.
-This document will not discuss the different deployment configurations possible with the back end.
-Rather, to learn more about the different available deployment configurations, see your device’s product documentation.
+This document explains how to orchestrate your Dell Storage Center back end configuration to the Block Storage service on the overcloud.
+This document does not discuss the different deployment configurations that are possible with the back end.
+For more information about the different deployment configurations that are available, see the product documentation for your device.

-At present, the Director only has the integrated components to deploy a single instance of a Dell Storage Center back end.
-As such, this document only describes the deployment of a single back end.
+Director has the integrated components to deploy only a single instance of a Dell Storage Center back end.

 Deploying multiple instances of a Dell Storage Center back end requires a custom back end configuration.
-See the Custom Block Storage Back End Deployment Guide for instructions.
+For more information, see the Custom Block Storage Back End Deployment Guide.

 Chapter 2.
 Process Description

-RHEL OpenStack Platform includes all the drivers required for all Dell devices supported by the Block Storage service.
-In addition, the Director also has the puppet manifests, environment files, and Orchestration templates necessary for integrating the device as a back end to the Overcloud.
+Red Hat OpenStack Platform includes the drivers that are required for all Dell devices supported by the Block Storage service.
+In addition, director also has the puppet manifests, environment files, and Orchestration (heat) templates that are necessary to integrate the device as a back end to the overcloud.

 Chapter 3.
 Define a Single Back End

 This section describes the deployment of a single back end.
 Deploying multiple instances of a Dell Storage Center back end requires a custom back end configuration.
-See the Custom Block Storage Back End Deployment Guide for instructions.
+For more information, see the Custom Block Storage Back End Deployment Guide.